Luke Lindoe: Painter and teacher

 In 1945, Lindoe threw up his job and moved to Salmon Arm, British Columbia to paint full time.
 He became a member of the Canadian Society of Painters in Water Colour (C.S.P.W.C.) in 1946.
 He returned to Calgary and was an instructor at the Alberta College of Art from 1947 to 1957, where he developed the ceramics department.
 One of his students was Henry Bonli, who became a painter and interior designer.

 Lindoe also pushed Walter Dexter into becoming a ceramic artist, and was Dexter's mentor for many years.
 By 1951 he had been elected Second Vice-President of the C.S.P.W.C. and also Chairman of the Alberta Society of Artists (1949-1950).

 In 1952 Lindoe resigned from all exhibiting societies.
 He said, "I had hit the wall and had neither the wisdom nor the courage to carry on in an environment that I knew was alien to me, but it wasn’t until 1964 or ’65 that I started to get the courage to expose myself artistically again."

-He and J. Sproule formed a partnership that year to develop a small pottery studio, first called Lindoe Studios and later Ceramic Arts.
+Together with his wife Vivian and investor J.C.
+Sproule, he formed a partnership that year to develop a small production studio, Lindoe Studios.

 Lindoe had the expertise and Sproule provided the money.
 The studio opened in 1954, with a 40 cuft updraft kiln that Lindoe had built by hand.

 It mainly produced cast pottery items, such as square ashtrays.

 The partnership was not successful and broke up after two years.

-Lindoe left the College of Art after a disagreement over its direction in 1957.
+After Luke's departure, Sproule continued the studio under the name Ceramic Arts Calgary.
+In the same period, Lindoe also left the College of Art after a disagreement over its direction in 1957, and his first marriage was to also end in 1961.